jostien/rpi-rgb-led-matrix-examples/README.md

 ## configure gpsd so that it is not started automatically
 `sudo dpkg-reconfigure gpsd`

-This is my configuration and this step might be unnecessary.
+This is my configuration and might be unnecessary together with the corresponding cronjob (see below).

 ## Edit cronjobs via
 `sudo crontab -e`